RocketMap/RocketMap/docs/extras/environment-variables-fix.md

 ## How to set them manually:

-Step 1]	Press the WindowsKey + Pause/Break (Or right click on "This PC" and select properties)
+Step 1]	Press the Windows Key + Pause/Break (Or right click on "This PC" and select properties)

 ![](../_static/img/w77iL4P.png)